jontrulson/conquest/docs/conquest-guide.md

 automatically enter orbit.

-To enter orbit manually, get close to the planet, slow down to warp 2 (at the fastest) and hit (o).
+To enter orbit manually, get close to the planet, slow down to warp 2 and hit (o).
 You cannot enter orbit if you are going faster than warp 2.

 See the section *Moving around (Navigation)* for more information on navigating around.